mustafa-sayyed/Universe/README.md

 Author: Sayyed Mustafa
 <br>
-I have created a basic visualization of solar system using HTML, CSS, JavaScript
+I have created a basic visualization of solar system using HTML, CSS